irisnet/irisnet/WHITEPAPER.md

 the token mechanism embedded in most modern blockchain emphasizes each network participant's right and will disrupt business in its current form [\[1\]][1].

-However, blockchain technology is still in its infancy with drawbacks such as poor or limited performance and immature governance mechanisms, making it unfit to support real-world distributed business applications.
-Consortium chains such as Hyperledger Fabric, R3 Corda, or Ethereum Enterprise are trying to address the performance and governance issues in order to make blockchain technology more suitable for business collaboration.
+However, blockchain technology is still in its early stages.
+As with any new technology, there are drawbacks.
+These include limited performance and undeveloped governance mechanisms.
+Presently, these drawbacks make it difficult for blockchains to support real-world distributed business collaboration.
+Consortium chains, such as Hyperledger Fabric and R3 Corda, and organisations such as the Ethereum Enterprise Alliance, have tried to address those performance and governance issues to make blockchain technology more suitable for enterprises.
 However, today consortium chains are dominated by huge enterprise companies.
 Furthermore their close-form off on-chain governance model is very inefficient.
-Without a token economics model and the openness and the excitement in public chains, the consortium chains lack vitality.
-We would like to enhance the current blockchain technology and make it possible to enable thousands and millions of SMBs and even individual freelance business service providers to provide their services and enjoy the rewards in an open network.
-To achieve this goal, we have identified the following challenges/opportunities for technology
+Without a token economics model and the openness and the excitement in public chains, consortium chains may be viewed as lacking vitality.

-innovations:
+We would like to enhance the current blockchain technology and make it possible to enable thousands and millions of Small Medium Busiensses(SMBs) and even individual freelance business service providers to provide their services and enjoy the rewards in an open network.
+To achieve this, we have identified the following challenges and consequent opportunities for technology innovations:

 **Not all computation could or should be implemented as on-chain computations such as smart contracts**